Elbridge Gerry: Early life and education

 Elbridge Thomas Gerry was born on July 17, 1744, in the North Shore town of Marblehead, Massachusetts.
 His father, Thomas Gerry (1702–1774), was a merchant who operated ships out of Marblehead, and his mother, Elizabeth (Greenleaf) Gerry (1716–1771), was the daughter of a successful Boston merchant.
 Gerry's first name came from John Elbridge, one of his mother's ancestors.
 Gerry's parents had 11 children in all, although only five survived to adulthood.
 Of these, Elbridge was the third.
 He was first educated by private tutors and entered Harvard College shortly before turning 14.
-After receiving a Bachelor of Arts degree in 1762 and a Master of Arts in 1765, he entered his father's merchant business.
+After receiving a bachelor of arts degree in 1762 and a master of arts in 1765, he entered his father's merchant business.
 By the 1770s, the Gerrys numbered among the wealthiest Massachusetts merchants, with trading connections in Spain, the West Indies, and along the North American coast.
 Gerry's father, who had emigrated from England in 1730, was active in local politics and had a leading role in the local militia.

 Colonial business and politics

 Gerry was from an early time a vocal opponent of Parliamentary efforts to tax the colonies after the French and Indian War ended in 1763.
 In 1770, he sat on a Marblehead committee that sought to enforce importation bans on taxed British goods.
 He frequently communicated with other Massachusetts opponents of British policy, including Samuel Adams, John Adams, Mercy Otis Warren, and others.

 In May 1772, he won election to the Great and General Court of the Province of Massachusetts Bay, which served as the state's legislative assembly.
 He worked closely with Samuel Adams to advance colonial opposition to Parliamentary colonial policies.
 He was responsible for establishing Marblehead's committee of correspondence, one of the first to be set up after that of Boston.
 However, an incident of mob action prompted him to resign from the committee the next year.
-Gerry and other prominent Marbleheaders had established a hospital for performing smallpox inoculations on Cat Island; because the means of transmission of the disease were not known at the time, fears amongst the local population led to protests which escalated into violence that wrecked the hospital and threatened the proprietors' other properties.
+Gerry and other prominent Marbleheaders had established a hospital for performing smallpox inoculations on Cat Island; because the means of transmission of the disease were not known at the time, fears among the local population led to protests, which escalated into violence that wrecked the hospital and threatened the proprietors' other properties.

-Gerry reentered politics after the Boston Port Act closed that city's port in 1774, and Marblehead became an alternative port to which relief supplies from other colonies could be delivered.
+Gerry re-entered politics after the Boston Port Act closed that city's port in 1774, and Marblehead became an alternative port to which relief supplies from other colonies could be delivered.
 As one of the town's leading merchants and Patriots, Gerry played a major role in ensuring the storage and delivery of supplies from Marblehead to Boston, interrupting those activities only to care for his dying father.
 He was elected as a representative to the First Continental Congress in September 1774, but declined, still grieving the loss of his father.